bender-labs/wrap-website/docs/governance.md

 The Wrap Board will provide an implementation structure for the self-governance of the WrapProtocol by Wrap stakeholders.

 #### Wrap Board Voting Process
-The Wrap Board will come together in the form of a systemized voting process to pass community proposals to be integrated.
+The Wrap Board will come together in the form of a systemized voting process to integrate community proposals.

 Following a Tezos Homebase voting cycle, on a weekly basis: